Stable Restoration and Separation of Approximately Sparse Signals: Relevant Prior Art

 \paragraph{Deterministic recovery guarantees}

-Recovery guarantees in the deterministic setting for noiseless measurements and signals being perfectly sparse, i.e., the model $\noiseout = \dicta\inputvec + \dictb\error$, were studied in \cite{donoho1989,kuppinger2010a,SKPB10}.
-In~\cite{donoho1989}, it was shown that when $\dicta$ is the Fourier matrix, $\dictb=\bI_\outputdim$ and when the support set of the interference \error is known, perfect recovery of \inputvec is possible if $2\nx n_e < \outputdim$, where $\nerr=\normzero{\error}$.
-The case of \dicta and \dictb being arbitrary dictionaries (whereas \inputvec and \error are assumed to be perfectly sparse and for noiseless measurements) was studied for different cases of support-set knowledge in \cite{kuppinger2010a,SKPB10}.
-There, deterministic recovery guarantees were presented, which depended upon the number of nonzero entries $\nx$ and $\nerr$ in \inputvec and \error, respectively, and on the coherence parameters \coha and \cohb of \dicta and \dictb, as well as on the mutual coherence between the dictionaries \dicta and \dictb, which is defined as
+Recovery guarantees in the deterministic setting for noiseless measurements and signals being perfectly sparse, i.e., the model $\noiseout = \dicta\inputvec + \dictb\error$, have been studied in~\cite{donoho1989,GN08,DK08,kuppinger2010a,SKPB10,ASPB12}.
+In~\cite{donoho1989}, it has been shown that when $\dicta$ is the discrete Fourier transform (DFT) matrix, $\dictb=\bI_\outputdim$ and when the support set of the interference \error is known, perfect recovery of \inputvec is possible if $2\nx n_e < \outputdim$, where $\nerr=\normzero{\error}$.
+The case of \dicta and \dictb being arbitrary dictionaries (whereas \inputvec and \error are assumed to be perfectly sparse and for noiseless measurements) has been studied for different cases of support-set knowledge in \cite{kuppinger2010a,SKPB10}.
+There, deterministic recovery guarantees depending on the number of nonzero entries $\nx$ and $\nerr$ in \inputvec and \error, respectively, and on the coherence parameters \coha and \cohb of \dicta and \dictb, as well as on the \emph{mutual coherence} between the dictionaries \dicta and \dictb, which is defined as $\cohm = \max_{k,\ell} \, \abs{\veca^H_k\vecb_\ell}$.
+A summary of the recovery guarantees presented in \cite{kuppinger2010a,SKPB10} (along with the novel recovery guarantees presented in the next section) is given in \fref{tab:recguaranteesummary}, where, for the sake of simplicity of exposition, we define the following function: